pablodecm/phd_thesis/src/103_chapter_3.md

 of random samples, which can be used to speed up latent variable inference based on the execution traces.

-Some joint factorisations are specially useful for data analysis and simulation, such as making explicit the dependency between the differential partonic cross sections and the parton configuration in the collision, which allows to factor out the density of parton distribution latent variables $\boldsymbol{z}_\textrm{PDF}$
+Some joint factorisations are particularly useful for data analysis and simulation, such as making explicit the dependence between the differential partonic cross sections and the parton configuration in the collision, which allows to factor out the density of parton distribution latent variables $\boldsymbol{z}_\textrm{PDF}$